WhitewidowScanner/whitewidow/README.md

+# THIS PROJECT IS NOT AS WELL MAINTAINED ANYMORE.
+TO RUN THIS PROJECT PLEASE DOWNLOAD THE LAST RELEASE

 #Whitewidow

 Whitewidow is an open source automated SQL vulnerability scanner, that is capable of running through a file list, or can